coshinen/blog/pages/quotes.md

 > * Sentiment is a chemical defect found in the losing side.

 > Sherlock Holmes, BBC SHERLOCK, Series 1 Episode 3, The Great Game:
+> * People don't like telling you things, but they love to contradict you.
 > * Listen, this is my hard drive, and it only makes sense to put things in there that are useful, REALLY useful.

 > Sherlock Holmes, BBC SHERLOCK, Series 1 Episode 2, The Blind Banker: